Wortwell: Correct pronunciation

+History and Geography

-The village name originates from roughly 1704 when naturally occurring 'Wort' was found to spring from a well fed by a water source near to the local river Waveney.
-When the local brewer was satisfied with the beer brewed from the 'Wortwell' he would ring a bell to let the local residents know it was ready for drinking, which also gave the local drinking establishment its name, established as a pub in 1836.
+The village name originates from roughly 1704 when naturally occurring 'Wort' was found to spring from a well fed by a water source near the local river Waveney.
+When the local brewer was satisfied with the beer brewed from the 'Wortwell', he would ring a bell to let the local residents know it was ready for drinking, which also gave the local drinking establishment its name, established as a pub in 1836.

 The civil parish has an area of 4.6 km2 and in the 2001 census had a population of 574 in 243 households, the population decreasing to 561 at the 2011 census.
 For the purposes of local government, the parish falls within the district of South Norfolk.

-The village of Wortwell is one of the few in Norfolk not to be listed in the Domesday Book.
-Until the end of the 19th century Wortwell was a hamlet within the parish of Mendham-in-Norfolk, (the modern village of Mendham is south of the River Waveney in Suffolk) becoming a parish in the 1885 boundary alterations.
+The village of Wortwell is one of the few in Norfolk not to be listed in the Domesday Book of 1086.
+Until the end of the 19th century, Wortwell was a hamlet within the parish of Mendham-in-Norfolk (the modern village of Mendham is south of the River Waveney in Suffolk), becoming a parish in the 1885 boundary alterations.

 Ezekiel Blomfield (1778–1818), a Congregational minister, author and compiler of religious works and works on natural history, was buried on 21 July 1818 in the grounds of the Meeting House at Wortwell.

-Wortwell has a well established football club with its two football teams currently play in the Anglian Combination Football League, the first team playing in division 2 and the reserves playing in division 6.
-Playing home games at the rec at Wortwell community centre village hall.
+Wortwell has a well-established football club, and its two football teams currently compete in the Anglian Combination Football League, with the first team playing in Division 2 and the reserves playing in Division 6.
+Home games are played at the rec at Wortwell community centre village hall.